timothypratley/justice/README.md

 Results are intended to be either scalars or navigated using the Entity interface.
 Rows can be approximated with `(juxt :field1 :field2)`to produce a function that will call `:field1` and `:field2` on an Entity, but the Entity abstraction is preferable for both clarity and performance.

+Note that where one might otherwise want two separate Entities returned side by side, it is possible to instead split the query into two parts...
+Finding one of the Entities, and finding the related Entity.
+Keep in mind that this all reduces down to in memory map lookups, so splitting queries up does not necessarily imply extra overhead.

 ### Rule arity